User-friendly introduction to PAC-Bayes bounds: From Empirical Inequalities to Oracle Inequalities

 Plug the upper bound on $\mathbb{E}_{\theta\sim\rho}[ r(\theta)] $ from the second line into the first line to get:

-Just replace $\varepsilon$ by $\varepsilon/2$ to get the statement of the theorem. $\square$
+Just replace $\delta$ by $\delta/2$ to get the statement of the theorem. $\square$

-\subsection{Bernstein assumption and fast rates}
+\section{Bernstein Assumption and Fast Rates}

-As mentioned above, the rate $1/\sqrt{n}$ that we have obtained in almost PAC-Bayes bounds seen so far is not always the tightest possible.
-Actually, this can be seen in Tolstikhin and Seldin's bound (Theorem~\ref{thm:tol:bound}): in this bound, it is clear that if there is a $\rho$ such that $\mathbb{E}_{\theta\sim\rho}[ r(\theta)] =0$, then the bound becomes in $1/n$.
+As mentioned above, the rate $1/\sqrt{n}$ that we have obtained in many PAC-Bayes bounds seen so far is not always the tightest possible.
+Actually, this can be seen in Tolstikhin and Seldin's bound (Theorem~\ref{thm:tol:bound}): there, if $\mathbb{E}_{\theta\sim\rho}[ r(\theta)] =0$ for some $\rho$, then the bound is actually in $1/n$.

 It appears that rates in $1/n$ are possible in a more general setting, under an assumption often refered to as Bernstein assumption.
-This is well known for (``non Bayesian'') PAC bounds~\cite{bartlett2003large} but it seems to me that this fact seems to be ignored by some papers on PAC-Bayes.
+This is well known for (``non Bayesian'') PAC bounds~\citep{bartlett2003large}, we will show that this is also true with PAC-Bayes bounds. \begin{definition} From now, we will let $\theta^*$ denote a minimizer of $R$ when it exists: